Extensions

 eforge extension trust and eforge extension untrust discover and hash project/team candidates, then update .eforge/extension-trust.json; they do not import the extension module or execute its factory.
 The trust decision takes effect when a later validate, test, reload, or build operation loads the extension.

-extension enable and extension disable workflows are deferred.
+extension enable and extension disable workflows are not implemented in the current release.

 Runtime support today